 A former professional white water raft guide, Mr. Rothstein continues to enjoy whitewater kayaking, backcountry skiing, and a number of other outdoor sports and activities.

 SRS Acquiom, Inc. v.
 PNC Bank et al.

 We represent software innovator SRS Acquiom, Inc. in a trade-secrets misappropriation case against PNC Bank and two former SRS employees, alleging that the employees improperly retained SRS confidential information and used it, with PNC, to unfairly compete against SRS for online M&A payments-and-escrow business.
-The case is proceeding through expedited discovery and briefing on a motion for preliminary injunction.
+The case is awaiting a ruling on summary judgment and will then proceed to trial.

 Genentech v.
 JHL Biotech

 We represented Genentech as the victim of a massive trade secret theft by its former scientists and founders of JHL Biotech, which was developing biosimilar versions of Genentech’s cancer medicines.
 The Keker team reported the theft to the DOJ and FBI and cooperated with the government’s investigation, which led to the indictment, guilty pleas, and prison time for JHL’s founders and top executives.
 On the civil side, the team won a preliminary injunction forbidding JHL from commercializing its products.
 This broad injunction, which rested on a finding that Genentech had a likelihood of success on its trade secret misappropriation claims, led to a settlement with JHL, in which JHL agreed to abandon development of all four of its biosimilars of Genentech’s products, destroy all related cell lines, stipulate to a permanent injunction, fully cooperate with Genentech’s investigation, and reimburse Genentech for its legal fees.